Europe shares hit 5-year high as Fed sticks to stimulus

-Cyclicals and real estate shares led the rally, with global miner Anglo American (AAL.L) up 3.7 percent and Unibail-Rodamco (UNBP.AS), Europe's biggest property group, up 4.8 percent.
+Cyclicals and real estate shares led the rally, with global miner Anglo American up 3.7 percent and Unibail-Rodamco , Europe's biggest property group, up 4.8 percent.

 Gold miners also rallied, tracking a sharp rise in the precious metal as the U.S. dollar fell.
-Randgold (RRS.L) climbed 8.1 percent and Fresnillo (FRES.L) added 6 percent.
+Randgold climbed 8.1 percent and Fresnillo added 6 percent.

 After European markets closed on Wednesday, the Fed said it would keep buying $85 billion in assets per month, countering expectations that it would start trimming the programme by at least $5 billion to $10 billion.